dgaydukov/cert-aws/sa/files/sa.md

 You can get time-in-queue (time how long message has been in queue) by subtracting SentTimestamp attribute from current time.
 In anonymous access SenderId - IP address of sender (otherwise accountId).
 When you set dlq for sqs queue, it got attribute `RedrivePolicy: {"deadLetterTargetArn":"arn:aws:sqs:us-east-1:ACCOUNT_ID:my_dlq","maxReceiveCount":"3"}`
 `SqsMessageDeletionPolicy.NO_REDRIVE` - would remove message if no redrive policy (dlq) specified.
 But if it specified messages won't be deleted automatically, you have to manually remove them from code.
 If message is not deleted several times (max retry), it would be moved to dlq.
+You can read more about no_redrive policy [here](https://github.com/dgaydukov/cert-spring5/blob/master/files/spring5.md#aws-sqs-and-no_redrive-deletion-policy) with example in java/spring.
 If queue is empty:
 * short polling (default) - returns immediately with no results.
 Only possible way if single thread poll multiple queues, in this case long polling for one empty queue would block other queues, but it generally bad design.
 * long polling - wait till message got into queue, or polling timeout (by default 20 sec) expires (save SQS cost, cause reduce number of empty receives).
 It's better to always use this type of polling.